-Tara Jungersen Ph.D., LMHC, CCMHC, NCC is Chair and Associate Professor of the Department of Counseling at Nova Southeastern University.
+Tara Jungersen Ph.D., LMHC, CCMHC, NCC is an Associate Professor in the Department of Counseling at Nova Southeastern University.
 She completed her Ph.D. in Counselor Education and Supervision at the University of Tennessee, and her M.Ed. in Community Counseling at the University of Virginia.

 She is a licensed mental health counselor, with both individual and group work experience in private practice, community mental health, substance abuse, and schools.
 She has provided crisis and counseling services to individuals, universities, organizations, first responders, and schools during and after local emergencies, and has published on the topic of trauma and crisis.
 Dr. Jungersen’s community and clinical work includes clinic management, community outreach, and direct services in a variety of community mental health and private treatment settings.
 She has served as a consultant and clinical supervisor to domestic violence programs in multiple states across the country.